Apurv7777/SchedulingAlgo/FCFS/readme.md

 6. View the generated Gantt chart and the calculated average turnaround time and waiting time.

+## Note

+- If there is &Delta; symbol in the Gantt Chart, it is representing time till CPU remains idle.

 ## Constraints

 - The program accepts only millisecond values for arrival time and burst time.